 When Gill arrived for the meeting, Jordan and some of his family and business associates were there to greet him.

 "We’re kind of grizzled guys, a little on the conservative side, hard-working, up early in the morning, and Timmy Gill showed up in a beat-up Toyota pick-up with sandals on, hair down to his shoulders and looked like some surfer dude," Jordan recalled, laughing.
-"My brother and three partners looked at each other and said, 'No way this our guy.'
+"My brother and three partners looked at each other and said, 'No way this is our guy.'
 But I said we had to give him a chance.
 After the pleasantries, he wanted to walk through the land a bit and see what he would have to work with.

 "After we started showing him around," Jordan continued, "he just turned to me and let me know about his credentials and background in disc golf and told me the land looked as good to him as anything he’d played anywhere.
 He explained where he thought the sport was heading…and, well, we were in the woods about an hour, and I came out drinking the Kool-Aid."